sualeh/chinook-database/.github/README.md

 # Chinook Database for Java

-> [Chinook database][chinook] packaged as a jar, for use in Java and with Testcontainers
+> [Chinook database][chinook-database] packaged as a jar, for use in Java and with Testcontainers

 ## About

-Chinook Database for Java takes the [Chinook database][chinook] SQL scripts created by [Luis Rocha](https://github.com/lerocha), and packages them as UTF-8 resources in a Java jar file.
+Chinook Database for Java takes the [Chinook database][chinook-database] SQL scripts created by [Luis Rocha](https://github.com/lerocha), and packages them as UTF-8 resources in a Java jar file.
 This jar can be [downloaded from The Central Repository][download] for use in Java programs, and for testing using [Testcontainers][testcontainers].

 Supported database servers
 - Microsoft SQL Server